-Dear Sirs/Madam, I got married on 12/02/2015..from day one we have compatibility issue.
-I tried to sort it but i got failed.
+Dear Sirs/Madam, I got married on 12/02/2015..from day one we have a compatibility issue.
+I tried to sort it but I got failed.
 She is adamant; she misbehaves with my family member whenever they come to my home.
 She did not cook food.
-Recently we had quarrel on very petty issue of not boiling water.
-Then she consumed phenyl.
+Recently we quarrelled over the very petty issue of not boiling water.
+Then she consumed phenol.

-I am into government job.
+I am into a government job.
 I am very scared.
-I cannot live with her under such circumstance because she may do the same thing again on small day to day issue.
+I cannot live with her under such circumstance because she may do the same thing again on a small day to day issue.
 The Police station also wants me to settle down.
-Now what should I do.
-She also take sleeping and antidepressant tablets.
+Now, what should I do?
+She also takes sleeping and antidepressant tablets.

-I have only few receipts of it.
+I have only a few receipts of it.
 She was on medication of the same but her parents did not tell me.
-Now what should I do.
+Now, what should I do?
 Please help.
-I also gave application to SP office regarding the said incident of phenyl consumption and threatening.
+I also gave an application to the SP office regarding the said incident of phenyl consumption and threatening.
 Please suggest what I should do.

 Her parents either may reconcile this issue or impose false allegations.
-In the later case you should prepare to contest the case.
-There is no remedial provision in our legal system to prevent unjustified act of wife.
-Filing of false case is very common and easy in our country.
+In the latter case, you should prepare to contest the case.
+There is no remedial provision in our legal system to prevent the unjustified act of wife.
+Filing of the false case is very common and easy in our country.
 But our Supreme court has given some direction towards investigation in cruelty related cases.

-In Anresh Kumar vs State of Bihar (2014) SCC that police can’t arrest any member of complainant’s in-laws family merely on the filing of complainant.
-Police is bound to send notice under section 41 A crpc for personal appearance of all the accused and record their statement.
-If police officer has reason to believe that such offence has been committed then arrest may be made after permission of the court.
-However above mentioned case provides some safeguards but it is insufficient in current situation.
+In Aneesh Kumar vs State of Bihar (2014) SCC that police can’t arrest any member of complainant’s in-laws family merely on the filing of the complainant.
+Police are bound to send a notice under section 41 A crpc for the personal appearance of all the accused and record their statement.
+If a police officer has reason to believe that such an offence has been committed then arrest may be made after permission of the court.
+However, the above-mentioned case provides some safeguards but it is insufficient in the current situation.

-Your mother may file a complaint under Domestic Violence Act, stating cruel behaviour her daughter’s in law.
-You should try to leave her in parents home for some days and give her some time to take decision about married life.
+Your mother may file a complaint under the Domestic Violence Act, stating cruel behaviour her daughter’s in law.
+You should try to leave her in parents home for some days and give her some time to decide married life.
 If she again attempts to suicide, you must register a complaint before the first class magistrate under section 309 IPC otherwise she may take it as a ground for filing false case against your family.